Dragnet (theme music): Authorship dispute

 After the theme became a chart hit, the publishers of the score for the 1946 film version of The Killers composed by Miklós Rózsa challenged the authorship of the copyright of the Dragnet "Main Title".
 They contended that Walter Schumann had visited the sound stage in 1946 when Miklós Rózsa was recording "The Killers", and had reused the melody of a cue for that film known as "Danger Ahead".
 A settlement between publishers resolved the case by allowing both composers and publishers to share the royalties for the short opening signature "Main Title", which became known as "Danger Ahead" after that.
 The "Dragnet March" remained the exclusive composition of Schumann.
+The first four notes of the theme, along with their rhythmic profile, appear in the Prelude to Act IV of the opera Les vêpres siciliennes by Giuseppe Verdi.

 Ray Anthony version

 The 1953 recording by Ray Anthony and his Orchestra sold over 500,000 copies in the US and rocketed Ray Anthony to popularity.
 It was available as both a 45 rpm 7-inch vinyl record and a 78 rpm 10-inch shellac record.
-It reached number three on the Billboard Hot 100 and spent two weeks in the UK chart (December 10, 1953 and January 14, 1954), peaking at number seven.
+It reached number three on the Billboard Best Selling Singles chart and spent two weeks in the UK chart (December 10, 1953 and January 14, 1954), peaking at number seven.